Mets second baseman Jeff McNeil throws during batting practice before Game...

 For McNeil, it was a personally significant accomplishment.
 He has been in the organization since 2013 and in the majors since 2018 and had never come close to sniffing this stage of the postseason, so getting involved was important to him.

-For the McNeils more generally, it was also very cool.
+For the McNeils, more generally, it also was very cool.

 Jeff grew up in Santa Barbara and went to college at Long Beach State.
 He was a Dodgers fan then, and the first major-league game of his life came at Dodger Stadium.

-When his son, Lucas, was born in 2022, he was just 6 days old when he attended his first game — also at Dodger Stadium, because his father played in the All-Star Game here.
+When his son, Lucas, was born in 2022, he was only 6 days old when he attended his first game — also at Dodger Stadium, because his father played in the All-Star Game here.

 McNeil and his wife, Tatiana, just welcomed a daughter, Serena, this month.
 On Sunday, at 9 days old, she went to her first game — at, yes, Dodger Stadium.